 5G phones support adaptive beam switching, meaning that they can constantly check the signal quality of each band and hop between bands, depending on what's available.

-The FCC has made auctioning off high-band spectrum a priority.
+The FCC has made auctioning off the high-band, or mmWave, 5G spectrum a priority.
 They concluded their first 5G spectrum auction this year in the 28 GHz band, and their auction of the 24 GHz spectrum is taking place right now.

 In 2020, the FCC will auction off the upper 37 GHz, 39 GHz, and 47 GHz bands.
 With these auctions, the FCC will release almost 5 gigahertz of 5G spectrum into the market — a wider range of frequencies than all other bands combined.